fasttime/JScrewIt/Features.md

 <a name="LOCALE_INFINITY"></a>
 ### `LOCALE_INFINITY`
 Language sensitive string representation of Infinity as "∞".
-Available in Firefox, Chrome, Opera, Microsoft Edge, and in Android Browser 4.4.2, Node.js 0.12 and later versions.
+Available in Firefox, Chrome, Opera, Microsoft Edge, and in Internet Explorer 11 on Windows 10, Android Browser 4.4.2, Node.js 0.12 and later versions.
 <a name="NAME"></a>
 ### `NAME`
 Existence of the name property for functions.